csci265-team/HiddenFrame/documentation/design.md

 </details>
 <br>

-**Retrieve a generated key from an image and payload being uploaded to decode embedded content within the image.**
+#### Retrieve a generated key from an image and payload being uploaded to decode embedded content within the image

-#### Description: This GET request returns a generated key associated with the image and payload being uploaded.
+This GET request returns a generated key associated with the image and payload being uploaded.
 The back-end processes the image and payload to create the key for the users to share with other privileged users, which allow other privileged users to access embedded content within the image.
 A valid `Client-ID` authorization token, formatted as `Client-ID <clientID>`, is required to determine that the user is a privileged user to process the image and payload and then displays the key.If the authorization is invalid it displays an error message.

 #### Endpoint:
 <details>